 In contrast to the two protocols mentioned above, our protocol is designed for predicting properties of unitary channels rather than general channels.
-However, our protocol based on single-copy measurements not only works without quantum memory and ancillary systems, but also has a higher query efficiency than the above protocols (see Table~\ref{tab:compare}).
+However, our protocol based on single-copy measurements not only works without quantum memory and ancilla, but also has much higher query efficiency than the above protocols (see Table~\ref{tab:compare}).
+To better visualize this advantage, let us consider the case in which $\{O_l\}$ is the collection of $4^n$ Pauli observables, and high-precision estimation with error $\epsilon=1/d$ is desired.
+In this case, our CSEU protocol that does not use quantum memory needs $\tilde{\mathcal{O}}(d^{3.5})$ queries, whereas the CSEC protocols mentioned above \cite{Kunjummen23,PhysRevResearch.6.013029} need $\tilde{\mathcal{O}}(d^{5})$ queries.
 The intrinsic reason behind this advantage is that our protocol employs the property of the snapshots $\hat{X}_i$ presented in \eref{eq:ExpXiXj} to construct the quadratic estimator $d^{-1}\!\Tr[(O\otimes\rho^{\top}) \hat{X}_i\hat{X}_j]$ (see Sec.~\ref{sec:PredPhase}).
-Since \eref{eq:ExpXiXj} may fail when the channel to be learned is not unitary, such an unbiased quadratic estimator cannot be constructed for general quantum channels.
+For a general quantum channel, \eref{eq:ExpXiXj} may fail and such an unbiased quadratic estimator cannot be constructed.